LaboratoryStuff/Hamamatsu/README.md

 ---

 - Check Thorlabs repository for THR-101-110 adapter.
-Adapter between Thorlabs Cage 30 mm, Thorlabs SM1 external tube and Hamamatsu detectors with heatsink of the A3179 series.
+Adapter between Thorlabs Cage 30 mm, Thorlabs SM1 external tube and Hamamatsu detectors with heatsink of A3179 series.